dinde451/jarr.d1/Jarulfs_Guide.md

 5 In single player only.

-6 For special exceptions regarding Wirt, see chapter 3.9.4.
+6 For special exceptions regarding Wirt, see CHAPTER_LINK_wirt.

 Just as for item creation in the dungeon we start by defining the ilvl for each person that you can shop from in town.
 It is done in the table